AriFordsham/GHCWiki/unlifted-data-types.md

 Here, `v1` and `v2` are the levities of `a` and `b`, respectively, and `v3` and `v4` are the levities of the argument and result lists, respectively.
 As previously articulated, we can't have proper levity polymorphic functions, instead requiring specialization.
 This would mean **sixteen** `map`s.
 That's quite a high number.
 But I (Richard) think all of the variants make sense.
 I'd love for there to be some optimization to prevent the need to export 16 definitions here, but I don't see one.
 In any case, I do think this would work swimmingly for users.
 Is it worth the cost?
 That's up for debate.

+SG: IUC, the difference in operational semantics mainly comes from when we return levity polymorphic expressions from a function (in which case we might or might not need to `seq` them) and when we put them into constructor fields.
+To reduce specialisation obligation for the latter, I could imagine an approach `class LevityPolymorphic (v :: Levity) where mseq :: a -> b -> b` and use that instead of `seq` in constructor wrappers (well, basically anywhere we need to convert the levity polymorphic thing into an unlifted thing).
+Maybe we need to actually make this a binary relation (thinking about cases where we need to convert between two different levity polymorphic things here, which probably subsumes all above cases), similar to `Coercible`, but not actually zero-cost, I'm afraid.
+The different variants of `map` above then arise as specialisations of that.
+For returning levity polymorphic expressions I could imagine a worker/wrapper approach that exposes the `mseq`, so that at least the wrapper will always inline and specialise, so that the runtime overhead at monomorphic call sites should be neglible.

 **Conjecture:** If we take this idea to its logical extreme -- of making all functions levity polymorphic in all of the datatypes mentioned -- then RAE believes that using `!` to control kinds in datatype definitions would not break any code.

 ### Design questions

 1. Is there a way to reduce duplication in object code?
 If we can't find a "yes" answer, this problem may kill the idea.
+SG: My remarks above about solving the specialisation problem through a constraint-based approach should at least allow us to control when and when not to specialise.

 ## Parametricity